aerogear/aerogear-ios-http/README.md

 ### OAuth2 Protocol Support

-To support the OAuth2 protocol, we have created a separate library [aerogear-ios-oauth2](https://github.com/aerogear/aerogear-ios-oauth2) that can be easily integrated, in order to provide  out-of-the-box support for communicated with OAuth2 protected endpoints.
+To support the OAuth2 protocol, we have created a separate library [aerogear-ios-oauth2](https://github.com/aerogear/aerogear-ios-oauth2) that can be easily integrated, in order to provide  out-of-the-box support for communicating with OAuth2 protected endpoints.
 Please have a look at the "Http and OAuth2Module" section on our [documentation page](http://aerogear.org/docs/guides/aerogear-ios-2.X/Authorization/) for more information.

 ## Documentation